Wine and fine dining coming to a downtown Abingdon rooftop later this summer

-ABINGDON, Va. – Abingdon residents will soon be able to sip wine and dine while overlooking the town from a new rooftop restaurant on the roof of the Summers building across from the Washington County Courthouse.
+ABINGDON, Va. — Abingdon residents will soon be able to sip wine and dine while overlooking the town from a new rooftop restaurant at the top of the Summers building across from the Washington County Courthouse.

-"About two years ago, we were approached by the owner of the building about renovating the space," Nathan Berg said.
-"This floor (the first floor) with all the glass will be some type of retail space.
-The second floor will be offices, and the third floor is offices, and there's also a large meeting room.
-But separate tenants."
+“About two years ago, we were approached by the [owners] of the building about renovating the space,” Nathan Berg said.
+“This floor [the first floor] with all the glass will be some type of retail space.
+The second floor will be offices, and the third floor is offices, and there’s also a large meeting room — but separate tenants.”

 The rooftop and cellar spaces are what the Berg brothers are most excited about.

-"We went up there one day with the owners of the building, and we were all just like, 'wow, this is a great view.
-It'd be cool to have a deck up here' and then that that kind of grew into, until we thought, well, this would be an awesome place for a restaurant," David Berg said.
+“We went up there one day with the owners of the building, and we were all just like, ‘Wow, this is a great view.
+It’d be cool to have a deck up here.’
+And then that kind of grew ... until we thought, well, this would be an awesome place for a restaurant,” David Berg said.

 People are also reading…